Anni-Bamwenda/Industry_Classification-Project/README.md

 * For word vectors:
 We will create a embeddings representation of each industry using spacy and find the closest industry using doc_1.similarity(industry_1)

 The TfidfVectorizer will transform text to feature vectors that can be used as input to estimator.

 We will then pick top words from the tfidf and use them to find the industry with the highest similarity to each employer.

 ### Ranking using Cosine Similarity
-What cosine similarly does is that it will mark all the documents as vectors of tf-idf tokens and measures the similarity in cosine space (the angle between the vectors.
+What cosine similarly does is that it will mark all the documents as vectors of tf-idf tokens and measures the similarity in cosine space (the angle between the vectors).

 ![This is an image](https://miro.medium.com/max/650/1*OGD_U_lnYFDdlQRXuOZ9vQ.png)

 ## Evaluation of text classification model